Priority Themes

 Description of Projects

-- Projects that can facilitate wide adoption of electric vehicles (EVs) and other electric and new energy transports including public transport and commercial vehicles in Hong Kong (including technologies on charging facilities), thereby support the popularisation of green transport
+- Projects that can facilitate wide adoption of electric vehicles (EVs) and other electric and new energy transports, including public transport and commercial vehicles in Hong Kong, thereby supporting the popularisation of green transport.

 Targets in Hong Kong’s Climate Action Plan 2050